Receiving food stamps in Florida? You can receive discounted admission to several venues throughout the state!

 1025 Museum Circle Jacksonville FL 32207

 One of Jacksonville’s premier tourist attractions, MOSH always has something for everyone!
 Core exhibits include Atlantic Tails, Currents in Time, JEA Play, Space Science Gallery and a native plant courtyard.
 An exciting kidspace invites children 5 and under to explore a tree house and so much more.
-Interesting travelling exhibits are always on display, as well!
+Interesting traveling exhibits are always on display, as well!

 Children 2 and under are always free.